Using Storybook with RedwoodJS - Lunchdev

 00:11:41 - Anthony Campolo

 Yeah, totally.
-This is what's cool about now having all this storybook stuff completed is that this is all kind of part of the larger vision of Redwood from the beginning.
+This is what's cool about now having all this Storybook stuff completed, is that this is all kind of part of the larger vision of Redwood from the beginning.
 But all the pieces haven't really been in place.
-Had to be built up.
-This is what the second tutorial is really good about, is what I'm walking you through right now is going to be the storybook portion of the newer Redwood tutorial.
+They had to be built up.
+This is what the second tutorial is really good about, because what I'm walking you through right now is going to be the Storybook portion of the newer Redwood tutorial.
 And so we can start getting into this.
 So this is our blog post.

 00:12:12 - Anthony Campolo